 - Have you noticed your teen has changed in their academic, emotional and social functioning in a way that concerns you?

 How psychotherapy can help:

-Teens.
 The teen years involve major changes, in maturity, identity, and in relationship to parents and family.
 While it is an exciting time transitioning into adulthood, it can also be a source of significant stress, uncertainty and emotional turmoil.
 You may find that your life has become centred around the need to feel a sense of belonging and acceptance with your peers, while at the same time developing a separate identity from your parents.
 Counselling is an opportunity for you to focus on some of your current struggles in a way that will make this transition easier.
 You can make positive change and learn strategies and ways of thinking that you can use now, but that will also help you into your future.

-Parents.
-A parent’s job is to eventually work themselves out of the job; meaning that your goal as a parent is to teach and guide your teen in such a way that they will eventually no longer need you to "parent them because they have learned all of the tools, and developed the resources to make their own responsible decisions and guide the course of their own lives.
+A parent’s job is to eventually work themselves out of the job; meaning that your goal as a parent is to teach and guide your teen in such a way that they will eventually no longer need you to “parent” them because they have learned all of the tools, and developed the resources to make their own responsible decisions and guide the course of their own lives.
 It can be a challenging time as you try to navigate your changing role, while being mindful of your teen’s well-being.
 Counselling can help you to understand teenage norms, and learn parenting strategies that may help to reduce the tension and conflict that may be present in your relationship with your teen.

-Through therapy it is possible to:
+With therapy it is possible that you can:

 - Build confidence and self-esteem